-Alia Bhatt Breaks Down While Opening Up About Sister Shaheen's Battle With Depression; Watch Videos
+Alia Bhatt Breaks Down While Talking About Sister Shaheen's Battle With Depression - Watch Video

 Alia Felt Guilty For This Reason

-Alia said that she felt guilty for not having understood her sister Shaheen the way she should have at times.
+Alia said that she felt guilty for not having understood her sister Shaheen the way she should have, at times.

 The Sunshine Girls

-Before the book launch, Alia posted a picture with Shaheen and captioned it as, Here comes the sun ☀️
+Before the book launch, Alia posted a picture with Shaheen and captioned it, Here comes the sun ☀️

 No better feeling than talking about your sisters first book! @shaheenb you are brilliant and I love you! ❤️

 Thank you @barkha.dutt for the platform!
-This will truly be a memory for lifeeeee!!!☀️☀️ #wethewomen #neverbeenunhappier."
+This will truly be a memory for lifeeeee!!!☀️☀️ #wethewomen #neverbeenunhappier." (sic)

 In The Past, Alia Revealed That She Suffered From Bouts Of Anxiety